ThuyKat/front-end-bootcamp/README.md

 --> other flex-direction : row-reverse, column-reverse
 --> justify-content: follow the flex-direction, one of very commonly used : spaced-evenly --> align-content: baseline -> all texts are on the same line ( inside child element, outside child element)
-- Content is the most important  in html, there for it wont resize -> need to use flex-wrap property
+- Content is the most important  in html, therefor it wont be resized -> need to use flex-wrap property

 2. Grid